xapp-project/libadapta/doc/migrating-libhandy-1-4-to-libadapta.md

 ## Adapt to [class@Flap] API Changes

-`AdwFlap` now uses spring animations instead of timed animations for reveal animations.
+`AdapFlap` now uses spring animations instead of timed animations for reveal animations.
 As such, the `reveal-duration` property has been replaced with [property@Flap:reveal-params], allowing to customize the animation.
 Unlike the duration, spring parameters are also used for transitions triggered by swipe